eweviwo/central/README.md

 Giving it a tech approach a year later (2024), we wrote [another piece](https://eweviwo.substack.com/p/open-sourcing-eeviwo) on why we decided to take an open source approach.
 ## Our Prior Setup

+The project started with just podcast production as its aim.
+Its content development cycle meant we needed to refine its phases to work for us effectively and efficiently.

+It brought about the interest to make it a collaborative and learning experience for more people to come on board.
+Repositories were designed to break down the project into research, production and technology.
+The idea was that anyone with any skill could find the area they prefer and contribute through setup processes.
 ## Artificial Intelligence (AI) Emergence

 ## Building our Agent